IngSantiagoLeyton/BananaSplit/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork this repository, open issues, or submit pull requests with improvements.
+This project is primarily for learning purposes, but suggestions and improvements are always welcome!

 ---

 ## 📄 License

-This project will be released under the **MIT License**.
+This project is released under the **MIT License**.
 (See `LICENSE` file for details.)

 ---